withstudiocms/studiocms/README.md

 [![Formatted with Biome](https://img.shields.io/badge/Formatted_with-Biome-60a5fa?style=flat&logo=biome)](https://biomejs.dev/)
 [![Built with Astro](https://astro.badg.es/v2/built-with-astro/tiny.svg)](https://astro.build)

-This is an SSR CMS built with AstroDB / Lucia Auth / Unpic Image handler for the Astro Ecosystem.
+This is an SSR CMS built with AstroDB for the Astro Ecosystem.

 To see how to get started, check out the [StudioCMS README](./packages/studiocms/README.md).